takeshi4126/weather_music_evo26/README.md

 MIDI files will be generated in the midi_for_evaluation_2 folder. samples.csv file there contains the weather data and the date & time used for generating each MIDI file.
 You can open the midi files by using MuseScore (https://musescore.org).

+## Output used for the Listening Evaluation

+The output used for the Listening Evaluation in the paper is found under data/midi_for_evaluation.
+The "samples.csv" file in the folder contains the weather parameters and music features used for the sonification of the 20 music files. data/mp3_for_evaluation folder contains the sample music files but in mp3 format for the listeners who cannot play the midi files.

 ## Folders

 - src folder contains the source code files including the Jupyter notebooks.